 7 Acts - Switzerland Edition

-These 7 Acts have been adapted to reflect Switzerland’s climate policies, energy landscape, food systems and healthcare infrastructure, offering practical, evidence-based actions tailored to the Swisscontext.
+These 7 Acts have been adapted to reflect Switzerland’s climate policies, energy landscape, food systems and healthcare infrastructure, offering practical, evidence-based actions tailored to the Swiss context.

 Act 1: Move your Money